matsu911/matsu911.github.com/_posts/mobile/2013-03-27-cocoapods-list.md

 AMRatingControl allows you to select a rating starting from 0 to any number of stars you want.
 You can use default star symbols and customize colors or specify custom images.
 ## [AMSlideOutController](https://github.com/andreamazz/SlideOutNavigation)
 SlideOut Navigation Controller for iOS.
+Fully customizable.
 ## [Analytics](https://segment.io/libraries/ios-osx)
 Segment.io Analytics library for iOS and OSX.
 ## [ANSegmentedControl](https://github.com/Decors/ANSegmentedControl)